nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s Hela Apparel Holdings Plc is looking to raise 1.5 billion rupees through a rights issue to settle a sub-subsidiary’s debt.

-Hela will issue 319,365,227 ordinary voting shares at a proportion 8 new for every 33 existing ordinary shares at 5.00 rupees each.
+Hela will issue 319,365,227 ordinary voting shares at a proportion of 8 new for every 33 existing at 5.00 rupees each.

 “To be utilised for the purpose of making funds available to the sub-subsidiary of the Company to enable such entity to settle existing bank borrowings,” the company said in a stock exchange filing.